akeneo/pim-docs/cookbook/product/query-products.rst

 In Akeneo PIM, products can be stored and accessed through Doctine ORM (EAV like model) or Doctrine MongoBDODM (Document model).

-The PQB aims to abstact the used persistence storage to provide same operations in both cases.
+The PQB aims to abstact the used persistence storage to provide the same operations in both cases.

 .. note::
     The PQB service is used by the product grid for filtering and sorting, we plan to use it too in the furture version of the REST API